gpii-ops/gpii-infra/README.md

 1. From inside the container, install some tools: `apk update && apk add curl`
 1. Define a record:
 ```
-# copied and modified from vicky.json
+# Copied and modified from vicky.json.
 data='
 {
-  "_id": "tyler",
+  "_id": "mrtyler",
   "value": {
     "flat": {
       "contexts": {